A philosophy built on a foundation of motivation, trust, and respect.

 We start by tapping and activating the stimulation, then rewarding the dog.
 This teaches the dog that the stimulation is coming from us.
 Once we see that the dog understands where the stimulation is coming from, we teach them how to control it.
-We do this by layering the low-level stimulation over commands, and using it when the dogs make a mistake, to help them learn how and why the stimulation turns on, and how to turn it off.
+We do this by properly conditioning each dog to the collar, which is done in a series of structured training exercises.
+We show this process on all of our social media channels.

 How do owners use the collar?:

 When the dog has completed training, the remote collar is only used when the verbal command fails.
-If you ask your dog for a command, or ask them to hold a position, such as “place”, we need to hold them accountable if they make a mistake, such as disobeying a command or breaking a position.
+If you ask your dog for a command or ask them to hold a position, such as “place”, we need to hold them accountable if they make a mistake, such as disobeying a command or breaking a position.
 This accountability is what creates a respectful, balanced dog.
-Dogs without guidance and structure, oftentimes display unwanted and/or unsafe behavior.
-So once the dogs return home, owners only need to use the remote collar when their verbal command or correction doesn't work.
-Dogs make mistakes, and they will get distracted, so its important to have a reliable tool to use to provide effective communication.
+Dogs without guidance and structure oftentimes display unwanted and/or unsafe behavior.
+So once the dogs return home, owners only need to use the remote collar when their verbal command or verbal correction doesn't work.
+Dogs make mistakes, and they will get distracted, so it's important to have a reliable tool for effective communication.